Embird Embroidery Software

 This is a sub-chapter of the Mesh Parameters chapter.

-Kind - select the cross type for the mesh fill.
+Kind - Specifies the type of cross used for the mesh fill.

-Size refers to the dimension of individual crosses.
-All crosses within the object have the same size unless some effect or transformation is used.
+Size - Defines the dimensions of individual crosses.
+All crosses within an object maintain uniform sizing unless modified by an effect or transformation.

-Span defines the extent of the cross fill with respect to the object contours.
-Possible values are Overflow, Cropped, and Interior.
-In the case of Overflow fill, you may want to exclude object contours from the mesh.
-This can be done in the Common Settings tab.
+Span - Determines the extent of the cross fill relative to the object contours.
+Available options include Overflow, Cropped, and Interior.
+When using the Overflow setting, object contours can be excluded from the mesh via the Common Settings tab.

-Align to Common Grid.
-This option allows you to align crosses in individual objects to the same grid.
-For this alignment to work, the objects must have the same size of crosses, and no effects or transformations can be used.
+Align to Common Grid - This option allows crosses in separate objects to align to a unified global grid.
+For this alignment to function correctly, the objects must share the same cross size, and no effects or transformations should be applied.

 No alignment